userfront/guide/all/guide/toolkit/build-password-reset-form-react.md

 This error will contain a `message` property with what went wrong.

-In this example, we use an `<Alert />` component to display the error message inside.
+In this example, we use an `<Alert />` component to display the error message.

 ::::
 :::: right